 Wilsonville's marketing must be carefully integrated by aligning all online and off-line actions, including web marketing, collateral, social media, public relations, and other communications.
 The following may be expanded according to future budgets and level of partner participation.
 In the absence of a Visitor Information Center, Wilsonville must initiate expanded programs to reach visitors through digital and traditional media.
 The following actions assume that the DMO has sufficient budget to implement the programs.

-Priority Codes Used with Timing of Recommended Actions: ◆ Program Commencement V Continuation The Lead Responsible Organization is designated in bold print.
+The Lead Responsible Organization in the following tables is designated in bold print.

-5.1 Establish a stand-alone Wilsonville tourism website.
+4.1 Establish a Stand-alone Wilsonville Tourism Website.